-Individual servings of Southern Banana Pudding served up in mini cookie bags is the dessert version of Walking Tacos!
-This easy, hand-held sweet treat is perfect for ballgame concession stands, pool parties, birthday parties, backyard BBQ's, tailgating, summer picnics and Cinco de Mayo!
-So easy, kids can even make them and they're excellent for a large crowd.
+Walking Banana Pudding?
+Fun name.
+Fun to eat dessert snack.
+Individual servings of banana pudding served up in mini vanilla wafer cookie bags is the dessert version of Walking Tacos!
+Easy, hand-held sweet treat is perfect for concession stands, pool parties, birthday parties, backyard BBQ's, tailgating, and summer picnics.

 Calling all soccer, softball and football moms!
 These simple and clever sweet treats are a fantastic concession stand idea and can be sold to benefit your booster club!

 The prep is minimal (It starts with instant pudding mix) and can be made ahead and stored in a fridge or placed on a tub of ice since the packages are foil-lined!

 Personally, I love how making banana pudding ahead of time softens the vanilla wafer cookies.
 But you could make these on site, assembly line fashion in a concession stand or have your party guests make their own.